 National Parents Organization (NPO) advocates for children's true best interests after parental separation or divorce.
 We are working to improve the lives of children and strengthen society by protecting every child's right to the love and care of both parents after separation or divorce.
 We seek better lives for children by reforming the norms of separated parenting.
-One crucial facet of our work is family court reform that establishes equal rights and responsibilities for fathers and www.sharedparenting.org.
+One crucial facet of our work is family court reform that establishes equal rights and responsibilities for fathers and mothers.
+More information about National Parents Organization can be found at SharedParenting.org.

-B. Description of project
+B. Description of Project